 Turnaround time is generally 5 business days after payment is received for images already available in a suitable digital format.
 For new scanning, please allow 2-3 weeks for turnaround time.

 What are the methods of delivery for your images?

 Digital files are typically delivered via Dropbox.

 Will Smithsonian Libraries reproduce images still in copyright?

 Yes, but only after you’ve obtained and forwarded to the Libraries written permission from the rights holder or you’ve documented in writing your “best efforts” to track down the rights holder.

 Yes, it does.
-Smithsonian Libraries is not charging a copyright fee but a usage fee to reproduce the image from its collections.
+Smithsonian Libraries is not charging a copyright or licensing fee but a reproduction fee that covers the cost of providing the image from its collections.